openbiox/UCSCXenaShiny/inst/shinyapp/shiny-doc/citation.md

+<center> <h2> Citation </h2> </center>

-Currently, the `UCSCXenaShiny` package has not been formly published, if you want to cite this paper in your academic research, please cite the following preprint:
+Currently, the `UCSCXenaShiny` package has not been published, if you want to cite this tool in your academic research, please use the following preprint:

 Wang, S.; Xiong, Y.; Gu, K.; Zhao, L.; Li, Y.; Zhao, F.; Li, X.; Liu, X. UCSCXenaShiny: An R Package for Exploring and Analyzing UCSC Xena Public Datasets in Web Browser.
 Preprints 2020, 2020070179 (doi: 10.20944/preprints202007.0179.v1).